 This note sets out, in brief, some of the main indicators of the UK’s economic relationship with the EU, including trade, investment, employment and the UK's contribution to the EU Budget.Jump to full report >>

-It includes figures on UK trade with the EU and estimates of the number of UK jobs associated with that trade.
+This note includes figures on UK trade with the EU and estimates of the number of UK jobs associated with that trade.
 It also includes data on foreign direct investment, the UK’s contribution to the EU Budget and some estimates of the cost of EU regulation to the economy.
 It also includes some estimates of the overall cost or benefit to the UK of EU membership.
-This note does not seek to cover all aspects of the UK’s economic relations with Europe.
+This note does not seek to cover all aspects of the UK’s economic relations with the EU.
 For example, the effects of immigration on wages, employment and the public finances are not considered.

 The EU, taken as a whole, is the UK’s major trading partner, accounting for 44% of exports and 53% of imports of goods and services in 2015.
 The share of UK trade accounted for by the EU 28 is lower than a decade ago.
 Some argue that the share of UK trade accounted for by the EU is exaggerated by the “Rotterdam effect” whereby trade recorded as being with the Netherlands is actually with non-EU countries.
 While this effect cannot be quantified, it does not alter the fact that the EU is the UK’s main trading partner.
 Even if all trade with the Netherlands were excluded, the EU would still account for 41% of the UK’s goods exports and 47% of goods imports.

-Both the Conservative – Lib Dem Coalition government and the previous Labour government stated that over three million jobs are linked, directly or indirectly, to exports to the EU.
-This is not the number of jobs linked with membership of the EU as some trade with EU countries would still take place if the UK were to leave the EU.
-The methodology behind this estimate has also come under scrutiny.
+Both the current and previous governments have stated that over three million jobs are linked to exports to the EU.
+This is not the number of jobs linked to membership of the EU as some trade with EU countries would still take place if the UK were to leave the EU.
+The methodology behind this estimate has come under scrutiny.

 The EU is a major source of inward investment into the UK.
 In 2014, EU countries accounted for £496 billion of the stock of inward Foreign Direct Investment, 48% of the total.
 A 2015 survey by EY found that the UK attracted more FDI projects than any other European country in 2014.